pranavm716/TransitTime/README.md

 - Tap anywhere below the header to manually refresh the widget.
 The widget will still auto-refresh every 15 minutes.
-- Tap on the header to cycle between relative → absolute → hybrid display modes.
+- Tap the agency logo or station name to cycle between relative → absolute → hybrid display modes.
+- Tap the last refreshed timestamp or the refresh icon to activate **Go Mode**.
+    - Go Mode will automatically refresh all widgets frequently for 20 minutes.
+    - This is useful when you are on the way to a station - you can see the status of your bus/train in real time without needing to manually refresh.

 ## How to install